 If illness or other extenuating circumstances cause you to miss an exam, contact the course coordinator immediately (no later than 24 hours after the exam) by email.
-Then, as soon as possible after you return to campus, bring the appropriate documentation to Dr. Harrington in Little 378.
+Then, as soon as possible after you return to campus, bring the appropriate documentation to Dr. Harrington in Little 371.
 You will be allowed to sign up to take a makeup exam as scheduled during the semester.

 - Makeup Online Homework: With the extended availability of online homework, we do not provide makeups for online work.
-Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Dr. Harrington to discuss an extension of the due date for online assignments. - Makeup Quizzes Since a quiz is dropped, no make-ups are given for discussion quizzes.
-Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Dr. Harrington to discuss other options. - Makeup Class Participation Points: There are no makeups for class participation points.
-We collect extra points to allow for technical difficulties with your clicker or occasional absence from lecture.
+Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Dr. Harrington to discuss an extension of the due date for online assignments. - Makeup Quizzes Since two quizzes are dropped, no make-ups are given for discussion quizzes.
+Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Dr. Harrington to discuss other options.